-1. On the day of 20 (civil or criminal as the case may be) proceedings were commenced by the abovenamed (plaintiff or as the case may be) against the abovenamed (defendant or as the case may be) in the (name of Court) at (place):
+1. On the day of 20 (civil or criminal as the case may be) proceedings were commenced by the abovenamed (plaintiff, claimant, prosecutor or as the case may be) against the abovenamed (defendant, accused or as the case may be) in the (name of Court) at (place):

 2. On the day of 20 the said proceedings were being heard in the said Court before (name of Judge, Magistrate or Justice) (hereinafter called “the presiding judicial officer”) and on the said date the said hearing was discontinued and a new trial ordered by the presiding judicial officer.